 When the second coat of stain is completely dry, you can remove the painter’s tape.

 Always use a rag or a soft-bristled brush to stain the wood beams.
-Never use a foam roller or a sponge for stain application as the stain will get soaked up and will affect the finish.
+Never use a foam roller or a sponge for stain application, as the stain will get soaked up and affect the finish.